johnbender/writing/_posts/2013-11-04-a-better-sql.md

  );
 ```

-Just looking at the diff it's very clear what the intention is: to add the column `bak` to the table.
-All that's left is to assign some semantics to this diff and the parent table statement.
-A simple pre-processor could map this differential to the corresponding alter statement in DDL, namely the original alter statement.
+Looking at the diff, it's clear that the intention is to add the column `bak` to the table.
+What's required then, is to assign some semantics to this diff.
+With that established a simple pre-processor could map this differential to the corresponding alter statement in DDL, namely the original alter statement.

+The key insight here is that we can permit schema migrations while retaining an entirely descriptive declarative syntax by appealing to the differential information available via source control tools.

 ## Value Proposition